cralbers/transposon-annotations-mapping/docs/transposon_mapping_workflow/m2_jupyterparty.md

 N2_file | size filtered N2 TE gff3
 CB_file | size filtered CB TE gff3
 chr_lengths_file | text file with lengths of all 6 chromosomes for both genomes

+this jupyter notebook will spit out files to make the RIdeogram in the next step in R